This French-style cobbler is simple to make but sure to impress.

-It is so extremely versatile, you can use any berry or stone fruit you have on hand.
-It takes under and hour to prepare and bake.
-And, you can serve it warm or room temperature.
-Clafoutis is all this in one easy recipe.
-Who could ask for more?
+It is so extremely versatile that you can use any berry or stone fruit you have on hand.
+It takes under an hour to prepare and bake, and you can serve it warm or at room temperature.

-Recipe yields one pie pan.
+Recipe yields one pie pan

-Preheat oven to 350°
+1. Preheat oven to 350°F.

-In a large bowl beat the milk, eggs, melted butter and sugar together with a whisk.
+3. In a large bowl beat the milk, eggs, melted butter, and sugar together with a whisk.
 Once this mixture is well combined sift in the flour while whisking vigorously.
-This is the easy-peasy batter!

-Pour the batter over the berries and gently tap the pan to disperse the berries evenly.
+4. Pour the batter over the berries and gently tap the pan to disperse the berries evenly.

-Bake for 40-45 minutes.
+5. Bake for 40-45 minutes.
 The clafoutis should be puffy and evenly browned.
 Note that once the clafoutis is removed from the oven it will settle in the pan.